Information for Voters>

 municipalities as they prepare the final Voters List used on election day, making it

-The 2022 Town of Prescott Municipal Election will be working with Intelivote Systems Inc. to provide eVoting services to eligible voters.
-This includes the convenience an independence of voting from anywhere via telephone, internet or in-person at the voting station during the October 17 - 24, 2022 voting period.
+The 2026 Town of Prescott Municipal Election will be working with Intelivote Systems Inc. to provide eVoting services to eligible voters.
+The 2026 Election will be utilizing Telephone and Internet voting ONLY.
+This includes the convenience and independence of voting from anywhere via a telephone or a web-enabled device.
+There will be no paper ballots.

 You must present one of the following documents showing your name and address: